SSWD Learning Disabilities Handbook for Students/Faculty

 - Clearly spell out expectations at the beginning of the course (e.g. grading, material to be covered, due dates) in writing.

-- Announce during the first class meetings that any disabled student needing course accommodations should meet with you PRIVATELY during your office hours.
+- Announce during the first class meetings that any student needing course accommodations should meet with you PRIVATELY during your office hours.
 It is also helpful to place this announcement in writing in your syllabus.

 - Provide different ways of learning and educational experiences; i.e., group and team projects, videos and movies, visual and graphic representations and illustrations, experiential activities, oral presentations, dramatic role plays, learning games, etc.